 Masses of Pilgrims

-The masses of people ascending up the hill and gathering in droves is amazing to behold.
+The masses of people ascending up the hill and gathering in droves is impressive to behold.
 I estimated somewhere between 100,000 – 150,000 pilgrims making their way up the hill.
 Cornelius told me that at one point, it was recorded that over 250,000 people showed up.

-Pilgrims start their journey from villages far as 55km away waving banners and flags that represent their villages as they continue their march towards a steep hill, called the “Way of the Cross”, to gather pray at a wooden statue of the Virgin Mary.
+Pilgrims start their journey from villages far as 55km away waving banners and flags that represent their communities as they continue their march towards a steep hill, called the “Way of the Cross,” to gather pray at a wooden statue of the Virgin Mary.

 The statue is purported to have caused hundreds of miracles and fulfilled wishes.
-Besides its religious significance, the pilgrimage is communal event illustrating the spiritual unity of Hungarians living in Transylvania.
+Besides its religious significance, a pilgrimage is a communal event illustrating the spiritual unity of Hungarians living in Transylvania.